-The Johns Hopkins Division of Maternal-Fetal Medicine provides a wide range of ultrasound services with state-of-the-art machines, including those with 3D and 4D capabilities, for:
+The Johns Hopkins Division of Maternal-Fetal Medicine is home to an exceptional group of maternal-fetal medicine specialists, ultrasonographers, nurse practitioners and genetic counselors, whose clinical mission is to provide comprehensive and specialized ultrasound services for both high-risk and low-risk pregnancies.
+We provide a wide range of ultrasound services with state-of-the-art machines, including those with 3D and 4D capabilities, for:

 - Second opinion/consultation for known/suspected fetal abnormalities

 - Fetal echocardiograms

 - Evaluation of placental abnormalities, including placenta previa and placental accreta spectrum disorder

 - Ultrasound guidance for fetal procedures including amniocentesis and CVS

 Johns Hopkins Hospital